Courtesy Google Earth

 It was a surprise to everyone, he said.
 “The paperwork for this property was sitting in a file cabinet of the developer’s office … I guess they realized that they owned this land and were paying taxes on it and they quickly deeded the land over to the [homeowners association].”

-Dan Markson Park, which is a working title until approved by Council, will be the first public wheelchair-accessible park in San Antonio.
+Dan Markson Park will be the first public wheelchair-accessible park in San Antonio.
 It is funded through the voter-approved 2017 municipal bond and greenway sales tax as it is near the Howard W. Peak Greenway Trails System.
-A contract to build the park is expected to be awarded later this summer.
+A contract to build the park is expected to be awarded this summer.

 Those who knew Markson, who was active in the local Jewish community, said much of his work expanded the inclusiveness of housing and community spaces.
 Debra Guerrero, vice president of development at the NRP Group who worked with Markson for more than 20 years, said that this park is in line with the goals of his past work.